jpakar-infosec/azure-grc-portfolio/README.md

 # Azure GRC Portfolio
-### Governance, Rish & Compliance Lab Series | Microsoft Azure
+### Governance, Risk & Compliance Lab Series | Microsoft Azure

 ----

 ## About My Portfolio

-I'm a cybersecurity student transitioning into Governance, Rish, and Compliance (GRC).
-This handcrafted portfolio documents labs I have built in Mircosoft Azure to demostrate practical skills in compliance framworks, identity managment, security posture, and threat detection.
+I'm a cybersecurity student transitioning into Governance, Risk, and Compliance (GRC).
+This handcrafted portfolio documents labs I have built in Microsoft Azure to demonstrate practical skills in compliance frameworks, identity management, security posture, and threat detection.

 My backgroud is in food service and various retail environments - industries where communication, accountability, and process adherence are everything.
 I'm bringing these soft skills into cybersecurity, with a focus on GRC roles where people, policy and technology traverse.